zephyrproject-rtos/zephyr/samples/bluetooth/periodic_adv_rsp/README.rst

    :name: Periodic Advertising with Responses (PAwR) Advertiser
    :relevant-api: bt_gap bluetooth

-   Use BLE Periodic Advertising with Responses (PAwR) Advertiser functionality.
+   Use Bluetooth LE Periodic Advertising with Responses (PAwR) Advertiser functionality.

 Overview
 ********

-A simple application demonstrating the BLE Periodic Advertising with Responses Advertiser functionality.
+A simple application demonstrating the Bluetooth LE Periodic Advertising with Responses Advertiser functionality.

 This sample will scan for the corresponding sync sample and send the required